decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 set_order: 8
 ---

-The Decentraland SDK is meant to be used with TypeScript.
-There are a number of tips and tricks you can take advantage of when building your scene, these don’t relate directly to the SDK, but they are part of the context and tools that are available to you.
+The Decentraland SDK is meant to be used via TypeScript (.tsx) files.
+This section introduces a number of tips and tricks you can take advantage of when building your scene.
+What's discussed here isn't directly related to the features of the SDK, but rather about ways in which you can use the TypeScript language and context to make the most out of it.

 ## Log to Console

 You can log messages to the JavaScript console of the browser while viewing a scene.

-You don’t need to import any special libraries, simply write console.log() in any part of your scene.tsx file.
+You don’t need to import any additional libraries to do this, simply write `console.log()` in any part of your scene.tsx file.
 You can use log messages, for example, to confirm the occurrence of events, or to verify that the value of a variable changes in the way you expected.

 {% raw %}
 ```tsx